Gravitational collapse of thin shells of dust in asymptotically flat Shape Dynamics: Coupling a thin shell of dust

-where $y^i$ are the coordinates of the particle, $p_i$ is its momentum and $m$ its mass.
-The above constraints can be derived from the standard Einstein--Hilbert action coupled to a point particle, as shown in Appendix~\ref{AppendicePointParticle}.
+where $y^i$ are the coordinates of the particle, $p_i$ its momentum and $m_0$ its rest mass.
+The above constraints can be straightforwardly derived from the standard Einstein--Hilbert action coupled to a point particle.
 Note that $p_i$ is included as a cotangent vector, and this arises from minimal coupling.
 It is not hard to show that the constraints above are first-class.

-Now take a uniform distribution of point particles on the surface of a sphere, and take the continuum limit.
+Now take a uniform distribution of point particles on the surface of a sphere of radius $R_\st{S}$, and take the continuum limit.
 The constraints become